brwnj/covviz/README.md

 ## Scaled chromosome coverage

 Significant regions will be displayed in color atop a gray region which represents the upper and lower bounds of a given point minus any values deemed significant.

 ![significant_regions](data/img/significant_regions.png)

+When plotting fewer samples than `--min-samples`, the gray area plot will not be displayed.
+Instead, all sample plot traces will be shown.

 ## Proportions covered